forcedotcom/Analytics-Cloud-Dataset-Utils/README.md

 **Mac**:

-Install  datasetutils.dmg by double clicking it and dragging and dropping it into applications folder Run datasetutils.app by double clicking it
+Install  datasetutils.dmg by double clicking it and dragging and dropping it into applications folder.

+Run datasetutils.app by double clicking it